UCSD-ECEMAE-148/SU24-Team-7-MACH7/README.md

 ## What We Promised
 ### Must Have:
-* A working license plate detection model for the camera that can store the individual letters/numbers.
+* A working license plate detection model for the camera that can recognize and store the individual letters/numbers.
 * A script that compares the license plate numbers with a list of valid permits.

 ### Nice to Have: